Christine Azarian Pace (1899-1978)

 1930 Federal Census

-Christine and Marino Pace were listed in the 1930 Federal Census at 240 (?
+Christine and "Marino" Pace were listed in the 1930 Federal Census at 240 (?
 204) Palisades Avenue, Union City, New Jersey as follows:

-Some Information on Marianno Pietro Pace
+Some Information on Mariano Pietro Pace

 Birth: Mariano Pietro Pace, was born on June 29, 1895 and immigrated to the US from Naples, Italy on the Conte Rosso on January 15, 1923.
 He was naturalized on June 27, 1928.
 (This information was taken from his naturalization papers, Hudson County Common Pleas Court, Vol. 182 #48972.)